 Galesburg, IL 61401-4999

 About half of the students at Knox work on campus during the academic year.
 They work in almost every department and office of the College, including the academic departments, laboratories, administrative offices, libraries, dining services, custodial services, mailroom, and bookstore.

-Many students work as clerks or assistants in the academic departments, administrative offices, and libraries or as food service workers in the dining rooms and the snack bar.
-A student with specialized skills or training may find a job that uses that skill, for example, as an accompanist in the music department, as a writer or photographer in the public relations office, as a tutor in one of the foreign language departments, as a technical assistant in the theatre department, or as a trainer in the athletic department.
+Many students work as clerks or assistants in the academic departments, administrative offices, and libraries or as food service workers.
+A student with specialized skills or training may find a job that uses that skill, for example, as an accompanist in the music department, as a writer or photographer in the public relations office, as a tutor in one of the foreign language departments, or as a trainer in the athletic department.